Division of Urology

 The Division has also been successful in reinstating residency training at The University of Vermont Medical Center.
 Urology remains a specialty that many patients with urologic disorders have limited access to due to the short supply of urologists that exists nationally and, especially in Vermont and New England.
 Our new training program will afford some improvement in this regard but also allows for the invigoration of the Urology faculty with robust interactions that set the stage for patient care improvement and research strategies.

 The Division continues to have research activities both in the clinic and the laboratory that are federally funded as well as industry funded.
 The attention to discovery, albeit in an ever more challenging funding environment, remains among the most ardent and important efforts we can have to deliver on the necessary symbiosis of quality patient care and academic medicine.

 Experienced and highly trained urologist, nurses and support staff help work with patients, their family and friends through evaluations, operations and post-surgical follow-ups to assure high quality care.
 University of Vermont Medical Group urologists at The University of Vermont Medical Center also provide a full-range of treatment options for the evaluation and treatment of many urologic conditions including:

 - Benign Prostatic Hyperplasia

 - Erectile dysfunction

 - Kidney stone disease

 The faculty offer treatment options using the latest available technologies, including laser, laparoscopic, retroperitoneoscopic, and robot assisted surgery.

-Visit Urology at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Urology at The University of Vermont Medical Center, our clinical teacher partner.

 Northwestern Medical Center, St. Albans, VT (left) and North Country Hospital, Newport, VT